 The Medicare Annual Open Enrollment Season

-During Open Enrollment, eligible consumers are able to make changes to their Medicare Part C Advantage Plan or Medicare Part D Prescription Drug Plans.
-You are also able to join a Medicare Advantage plan with our without prescription drug coverage.
-Beneficiaries can add, drop, or change their prescription drug plans during the Open Enrollment period.
+During Open Enrollment, eligible consumers are able to make changes to their Medicare Part C (Medicare Advantage) Plan or Medicare Part D Prescription Drug Plan.
+You are also able to join a Medicare Advantage Plan with or without prescription drug coverage.
+Beneficiaries can add, drop, or change their prescription drug plans during the OEP.
 If you are not satisfied with your prescription drug coverage or Medicare Advantage plan, you can drop it completely during this period without any stipulations or restrictions.

 The Medicare Advantage Disenrollment Period

-The Medicare Advantage Disenrollment Period runs from January 1-February 14 each year.
+The Medicare Advantage Disenrollment Period runs from January 1 through February 14 each year.
 If you’re in a Medicare Advantage Plan, you can leave your plan and switch to Medicare Parts A and B during this time.
-If you switch to Medicare Parts A and B during this period, you’ll have until February 14 to also join a Medicare Prescription Drug Plan to add prescription drug coverage.
-Your coverage will begin the first day of the month after the plan gets your enrollment form.
-You cannot, however, switch from Medicare Parts A and B to a Medicare Advantage Plan or switch from one Medicare Advantage Plan to another.
-This last rule also applies Medicare Prescription Drug Plans.
+If you switch Original Medicare (Parts A and B) during this period, you have until February 14 to also join a Medicare Prescription Drug Plan to add prescription drug coverage.
+Your coverage begins on the first day of the month after the plan receives your enrollment form.
+However, you cannot switch from Original Medicare to a Medicare Advantage (MA) Plan or switch from one MA plan to another.
+You may also not switch from one Part D plan to another.